harryf/comedy/docs/_shows/20190910_Kontiki_10th_September_2019.md

 >
 > but it brings new problems.
 >
-> Because, you know, you're probably like, you invite some bros around, and you
+> Because, you know, you're probably like, you invite some bros around and you
 >
 > have some beers.
 >
-> And next morning, you've got to text your buddy and be like, hey, man.
+> And next morning you go to text your buddy and be like, hey, man, last night,
 >
-> Last night, did you fuck my sexbot?
+> did you fuck my sex bot?
 >
 > And he's like, I'm sorry, man, I was drunk, she came on to me.
 >
 > And you're like, fucking hell, dude, you didn't even wash her out.
 >
-> We're going to, the answer is, we need sexbot security.
+> We're going to -- the answer is we need sex bot security.
 >
 > Just swipe your dick to get it.
 >
 > How are we doing for time?
 >
-> Six months.
+> Six minutes.
 >
 > Okay, all right.
 >
 > Well, let's move on to a happier subject.
 >
-> You know, like, like couples like Bess and Elle, you know, they're clearly so
+> Like, you know, like couples like Bess and Elle.
 >
-> happy and so in love.
+> They're clearly so happy and so in love.
 >
-> But, but the thing is, for men, yeah, I love how Bess is, is grabbing Elle now.
+> But the thing is, for men, yeah, I love how Bess is grabbing Elle now.
 >
 > I'm going to protect you, honey.
 >